Ordinal Regression: Breathing Test Results.

 Matching our Results to Fahrmeir and Tutz (2001) Example 3.4

 By default, R uses dummy coding.
-To match to the textbook, we need to use effect coding.
+To match to the numerical results in Table 3.3 of Fahrmeir and Tutz (2001) Example 3.4, we need to use effect coding.
 We switch the global contrast option and refit.

 Code